 Does Workday Have a REST API?

-REST APIs follow reliable, secure software communication standards to ensure your data is managed safely and securely both within each system and in-transit between the two.
-With the REST API, Workday users can improve the scalability, functionality, and flexibility of their system and further enhance integration with internal and external systems.
+REST APIs follow reliable, secure software communication standards to ensure your data is managed safely and securely both within each system and in transit between the two.
+With the REST API, Workday users can improve their system’s scalability, functionality, and flexibility and further enhance integration with internal and external systems.

 Key Workday Integration Tools

-Workday knows that trying to simplify systems integration in a world full of constantly changing enterprise applications and data sources can be a hassle, so it created a few key integration tools that help speed up your integration process and keep your business systems optimized.
+Workday knows that simplifying systems integration in a world full of constantly changing enterprise applications and data sources can be a hassle, so it created a few key integration tools that help speed up your integration process and keep your business systems optimized.